Defalt-here/branchbouncer-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## SEO improvements added

+I added a small set of SEO improvements to this repository to help search engines and social platforms index and preview the site better:

+- Enhanced global metadata in `app/layout.tsx` (Open Graph, Twitter card, keywords, theme color, robots).
+- Exported `metadataBase` (default set to `https://branchbouncer.dev`) — update this to your production domain.
+- Added JSON-LD structured data (WebSite/Organization) to the layout.
+- Added a generated sitemap endpoint at `/sitemap.xml` (`app/sitemap.xml/route.ts`).
+- Added `public/robots.txt` referencing the sitemap.

+Quick customization:

+- Change the `metadataBase` value in `app/layout.tsx` to your real domain.
+- Replace `/logo.svg` used in Open Graph and Twitter metadata with a dedicated social preview image (recommended: 1200x630 PNG).
+Place it in `public/` and update the image path in `app/layout.tsx`.

+These changes are intentionally minimal and safe.
+If you want, I can also:

+- Generate a proper social preview image automatically.
+- Add hreflang entries for translations.
+- Add automatic sitemap generation for dynamic pages.